ncbdrck/WSL_Ubuntu/README.md

 # WSL with Windows 11

 Here we are focusing on installing ROS Noetic with WSL for windows 11.
-We can also install wsl2 in windows 10, but we need to apply extra steps to visualise the Gazebo simulations.
+Of course, we can also install wsl2 in windows 10, but we need to apply extra steps to visualise the Gazebo simulations.

 For GUI in Windows 10 **(Skip if you are using Windows 11)**
 ```